Alex Day: Epigrams & Interludes: 2011–2013

 For Christmas 2011, Day released his single "Forever Yours", which reached No. 4 in the UK Singles chart after selling over 50,000 copies in one week.
 Day released the single without support from a record label or TV coverage, and outsold songs from multi-platinum artists such as Coldplay, Rihanna, and Katy Perry.
 The Official Charts Company lauded Day's success, stating "'Forever Yours' is certainly one of the most successful self-released tracks we have ever seen, the Official Charts are based on sales, and sales alone, so Alex's achievements this week are a genuine reflection of the passion of his army of fans, and of course, the power of social media."
 Day also released 11 alternate versions of "Forever Yours", confirming that all sales revenue made from the alternate versions would be going to charity, chiefly to World Vision.

 On 1 April 2012, Day released his second single, "Lady Godiva", a cover of the 1966 Peter and Gordon song.
 The single was Day's first to get a physical release in UK record stores following a one-single distribution arrangement with HMV and other stores.
 Within its first week of release, the song charted at No. 15, making it Day's second UK Top 20 hit.
 The song also charted in 15 other countries including Australia, New Zealand, Canada, the United States, Sweden, Norway, and Spain as well as reaching No. 1 in Slovenia.
 In May 2012, Day released three singles—"Good Morning Sunshine", "She Walks Right Through Me", and "This Kiss"—on a single day, selling nearly 150,000 copies.
 This "disruptive" model largely ignored the conventional method of releasing one single every few months, and its success was profiled in MTV and Billboard.

 Day has received millions of plays for his music by releasing music videos on YouTube, with his most popular being the 2011 single "Forever Yours", whose music video reached 1.5 million views in its first week of release.
-The video has since been removed from the website by Charlie McDonnell.
+The video has since been removed from the website by Charlotte McDonnell.

 On 16 December 2012, he attempted to break the world record for most songs sold in 1 hour with his song "Stupid Stupid".
 The song later peaked on UK charts at No. 25.
 In order to promote the single, Day held a one-day tour entitled Stupidfest, which was free for entry.

 Day released his third album, Epigrams and Interludes, on 17 March 2013.
 It contains all his previously released singles since "Forever Yours".
 He also released a music video for 'I've Got What It Takes' starring Tom Ridgewell, Carrie Hope Fletcher and Khyan Mansley.
 The album debuted at No. 2 on the UK iTunes charts.

 Day partnered with the file sharing service BitTorrent for an exclusive bundle with the release of Epigrams and Interludes.
 The package was downloaded over 1 million times in the first week of release.